anishagartia/linear-classification/ReadMe.md

-# Linear Clasification and Subspaces
+# Linear Classification and Subspaces

 -Language of coding: Python
 -Each cell of Jupyter Notebook is one of PCA, LDA and Naive Baye's.